ServiceStackApps/redis-geo/README.md

 [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/) to render a our interactive map of the US in.

-The JavaScript just listens to every click on the map then uses the `Geocoder` API to find out which state the user clicked on at which point it adds a custom `Marker` and a `Circle` with the radius that's specified in the distance km textbox.
+The JavaScript below just listens to every click on the map then uses the `Geocoder` API to find out which state the user clicked on at which point it adds a custom `Marker` and a `Circle` with the radius that's specified in the **km** textbox.

 It then calls our `/georesults/{State}` Service with the Lat/Lng of where the user clicked as well as the distance that it should search within, then displays all the cities within that radius in the Sidebar: